isdampe/BosonEditorExperimental/README.md

 Written a patch?
 Go ahead and send your pull request with clear instructions what and how your patch fixes something.

 ###To do
-~~Standardize modules for core modules~~
-Develop a "plugin" architecture for user written extensions
+* Develop a "plugin" architecture for user written extensions
+* Create a multi-pane engine for split view editing
+* Create a "preferences" window
+* Create a "theme" selector window.

 And lots more...